-Choosing thresholds on $\log(T{eff}) > 4$ (4.1, 4.2 and 4.3), we define the recovery rate RR = TP/(TP+FN) where TP is the number of true positives (where both the SED-fitted and spectroscopic temperatures are above the threshold for selection of an OB star) and FN the number of false negatives (where the SED-fitted temperature is below the threshold and the spectroscopic temperature above).
+Choosing thresholds on log $(T{eff}) > 4$ (4.1, 4.2, and 4.3), we define the recovery rate RR = TP/(TP + FN), where TP is the number of true positives (where both the SED-fitted and spectroscopic temperatures are above the threshold for selection of an OB star) and FN the number of false negatives (where the SED-fitted temperature is below the threshold and the spectroscopic temperature above).
 We also define the contamination rate, CR = FP/(TP + FP), where FP is the number of false positives (where the SED-fitted temperature is above the threshold and the spectroscopic temperature below).
-For these thresholds, RR is equal to 88% (80%, 56%, 49%) and CR is between 17 and 30%.
+For these thresholds, RR is equal to 88 per cent (80 per cent, 56 per cent, 49 percent) and CR is between 17 and 30 percent.
 These results suggest we are better at fitting late B-type stars, which could be due to the sparsity of very hot stars in this region, the high multiplicity of such stars (as our SED fitting code currently models all stars as single stars) or the high uncertainty on spectroscopic temperature of many of the O stars.